LingzhangMeng/OptiRes/README.md

 circlize: For enhanced visualization of cluster relationships.

 Tutorial
 This tutorial outlines the steps to use OptiRes for determining the optimal clustering resolution and visualizing the results.
+You can copy each code snippet by clicking the copy icon that appears when hovering over the code block on GitHub.
 Step 1: Preprocess scRNA-seq Data with Seurat
-Process your scRNA-seq data using the standard Seurat workflow, which includes the following steps:
+Process your scRNA-seq data using the standard Seurat workflow:
 # Example Seurat workflow (adjust as needed)
 library(Seurat)
 seu_obj <- ScaleData(seu_obj)